AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 contentOwner: AG
 ---

-# [!DNL Adobe Experience Manager Assets] APIs and developer reference material {#assets-cloud-service-apis}
+# [!DNL Adobe Experience Manager Assets] developer use cases, APIs, and reference material {#assets-cloud-service-apis}

 The article contains recommendations, reference materials, and resources for developers of [!DNL Assets] as a [!DNL Cloud Service].
 It includes new asset upload module, API reference, and information about the support provided in post-processing workflows.